At a Glance

 After the last bend of Klong Prao Beach, with its track leading down to Choc Dee Resort, the now narrowing road reaches the northern end of Kai Bae, with the small police box a useful marker.

-An assortment of massage shops, a laundry and a few cheap Thai diners including Chrisu (Dragon Place) and Pepper line each side of the street.
-Papa’s, the Greek restaurant, has also now moved to this end, whilst, built up against the hillside, Mai Pen Lai Guesthouse offers guesthouse rooms, a swimming pool and coffee shop.
-Adjacent to Mai Pen Lai, you’ll also find the ever popular Burger Station and a barber.
+An assortment of massage shops, a laundry, barber, Papa’s, the Greek restaurant and a few Thai diners line each side of the street, whilst, built up against the hillside, Mai Pen Lai Guesthouse offers guesthouse rooms, a swimming pool and coffee shop.
+Adjacent to Mai Pen Lai, look our for the ever popular Burger Station.

 Bypass and Walking Street Area

 Opposite Mai Pen Rai, you can pick up the Kai Bae bypass, which heads inland behind and above the village, giving some great views over the backs of the houses and out to sea.
-The southern Thai curry shop, Nai Hua Baoi Gaeng Tai is on one corner, with Indie Social, Indie Raw – both offshoots of the resort on Hat Sai Noi (Bang Bao Beach) – and the vegan resturant, Ocean 44 in a row leading away from the other one.
+Nouna’s Cafe is on the corner.

-Lighthouse, an ever changing venue currently offering Thai live music and a nightclub, occupies the corner at at the far end of Walking Street and here you can rejoin that main road.
-The entrance to the large Chang Cliff Beach Resort sits directly across the way.
+Dot and Dash Bar, an ever changing venue currently offering Thai live music and a nightclub, is at the far end on the corner where you rejoin the main road.
+The entrance to the Chang Cliff Beach Resort sits directly across the way.

 Beach Area at the Northern End

-Pressing on from here, you meander down a rather depressing avenue of empty shop units on either side, though Koh Chang Hostel has reopened after a couple of years hiatus and the bars Hell Sinki and Bonjour are long running features.
+Pressing on from here, you meander down a rather depressing avenue of empty shop units on either side, the bars Hell Sinki and Bonjour long running features at the far end.

 The Central Area